What is Big Data and What Does it Mean for Marketing?

 How Did Big Data Get So Big?
 What’s the Problem with That?

-We’ll have to blame the Internet for big data getting too big.
+We’ll have to blame the Internet.
 The connected world makes tons of data available for those who want to analyse it.
 All kinds of devices are serving more data by the second: smartphones, tablets, security systems, smart watches, and even domestic appliances such air conditioners, refrigerators, ovens, and vacuum cleaners.
 Let’s not forget smart door locks!

 We all want to contribute towards better products, services, and applications.
 But will we do that at the risk to our privacy?
 We know that with each smart device we use, we’re sharing information about our behaviour.
 But who has access to that information?
 Do we have control over the information we want and we don’t want to share?
 How much of it is actually being used?
 How much do these companies know about us?